Five ways to go green in 2019

 2. Reuse and refill

 You buy a bottle of cleaning product, use it up, and throw it in the bin.
 Maybe even in the recycling if you're giving this 'green' business a good go.
 But what if there was a way for you to reuse the bottle instead of chucking it in the bin and buying a completely new one?
 Well, you can.
-Local stores are beginning to make it their mission to provide refills for Ecover and Bio D products.
+Local stores, including Out of Eden, are making it their mission to provide refills for Ecover and Bio D products.
 This is amazing news, and one that will hopefully begin to quell the need for 'virgin' plastics to be created.
-However, lugging your bottles back home each time, not so great.
-What if we told you you could get 5 or 15 litres of Ecover, Bio D, Cole and Lewis or our Classic Collection delivered right to your doorstep?
-That's up to 20 refills for that one bottle - just think of all the plastic waste you’re preventing
+And, what if we told you you could get 5 or 15 litres of Ecover, Bio D, Cole and Lewis or our Classic Collection delivered right to your doorstep?
+That's up to 20 refills for that one bottle - just think of all the plastic waste you’re preventing!

 3. Say goodbye to single use plastic